victimsnino/ReactivePlusPlus/BUILDING.md

 - `RPP_BUILD_TESTS` - (ON/OFF) build unit tests (default OFF)
 - `RPP_BUILD_EXAMPLES` - (ON/OFF) build examples of usage of RPP (default OFF)
 - `RPP_BUILD_SFML_CODE` - (ON/OFF) build RPP code related to SFML or not (default OFF) - requires SFML to be installed
+- `RPP_BUILD_QT_CODE` - (ON/OFF) build RPPQT related code (examples/tests)(rppqt module doesn't requires this one) (default OFF) - requires QT5/6 to be installed

+By default, it provides rpp and rppqt INTERFACE modules.

 <!-- ### Building on Apple Silicon